General Messages > General Topics > Life of Faith

 40 because God had provided something better for us, so that apart from us they would not be made perfect.

-Let us observe carefully what they had to go through and learn that the reality of living for God does involve times like these.
+This is an account of people who faced different kinds of testing in life and who expressed their life of faith in different ways.
+They are men and women of faith who trusted the unchanging, faithful God in the most challenging of circumstances.
+Let us observe carefully what they had to go through and learn that living for God does involve times like these.
 The Scriptures portrays them as having lived triumphant lives of faith so that we may be encouraged and learn from their example.

-More obvious examples of faith
+Obvious examples of faith

 Less obvious examples of faith

-Sometimes we do not fully understand the purposes of God and how He works them out.
-But let us not remain as children in our understanding of these things.
-A life of faith is not necessarily one where it is always pleasant and enjoyable.
-A life of faith can include times of deep sorrow, pain and anguish.
+Sometimes we do not fully understand the purposes of God and how He works them out, but we need not be unduly disturbed.
+Let us not remain as children in our understanding of these things.
+A life of faith is not one that is always pleasant and enjoyable.
+It includes times of deep sorrow, pain and anguish.
 During such times, the man of faith does not shrink back, but carries on with courage and perseverance.
-The supreme example of such a life is that of the Lord Jesus.
-Surely, He lived the perfect life of faith, yet also one that underwent much deep anguish and agony.
-Let us look at Matthew 26, which records the anguish of the Lord Jesus.
+Let us consider the anguish of the Lord Jesus in the Garden of Gethsemane.

-Matthew 26:36-38
+Matthew 26:36-39

 36 Then Jesus came with them to a place called Gethsemane, and said to His disciples, “Sit here while I go over there and pray.”